The Forgotten Vegetable—Salsify

-To be perfectly honest, in all of my talks, and I lecture all over the place, there is one topic that never comes up.
-No matter where I have spoken, not live, nor on the radio nor podcast, never have I been asked about salsify.
-Reading this you may even think that the word ‘salsify’ is a misprint!
+I lecture all over the place, and in all of my talks, there is one topic that has never come up.
+No matter where I have spoken—whether live, on the radio, or via podcast—never have I been asked about salsify.
+Reading this, you may even think that the word “salsify” is a misprint!
 It isn’t.
-Nobody knows about salsify anymore and that is a shame because it is a very health-promoting vegetable.
+Nobody knows about salsify anymore, and that’s a shame because it is a very health-promoting vegetable.

 Don’t Judge Salsify By Its Appearance

 It may look like an ugly brown stick, but don’t judge salsify on its outer appearance.
-This is a white root—rather like a parsnip but skinnier—that keeps beautifully in the ground.
-Like the parsnip, it’s planted in spring, as early as the ground can be worked, then allowed to grow all summer and fall until the first frosts bring out its flavor.
-You can then pull it up during thaws, saving some under refrigeration if you like, but it will shrivel a little and is best dug and eaten fresh.
+This is a white root—rather like a parsnip, but skinnier—that keeps beautifully in the ground.
+Like the parsnip, it’s planted in spring, as early as the ground can be worked, and then allowed to grow all summer and fall until the first frosts bring out its flavor.
+You can then pull it up during thaws.
+You can also save some under refrigeration if you’d like, but that will cause it to shrivel a little, so it is best dug and eaten fresh.

-When you dig it up or find it at a Farmers Market, don’t be dismayed by the way those roots look.
+When you dig it up or find it at a farmer’s market, don’t be dismayed by the way those roots look.
 They are tan to black in color and often shaggy with coarse side roots.
-They may remind you of a classic tabloid headline “Movie Stars Without Makeup.”
-But just wait till they’re all dolled up.
+They may remind you of a classic tabloid headline, “Movie Stars Without Makeup.”
+But just wait until they’re all dolled up.

 How to Prepare Salsify

 I also use the greens, which look like tall, wide grass blades.
-The light-colored part of the leaf, the bottom six inches or so, is tender and delicious, like the bottom of a leek, so it gets a thorough washing and then a quick butter sauté, along with the roots.
-The most surprising thing about salsify, the first time you eat it, is its flavor.
-Salsify belongs to the dandelion family and is also known as the ‘oyster plant’ because of its oyster-like flavor when cooked (though there’s some debate on that front).
-Personally I think they taste more like artichoke hearts than oysters.
+The light-colored part of the leaf—the bottom six inches or so—is tender and delicious, like the bottom of a leek, so it gets a thorough washing and then a quick butter sauté, along with the roots.
+The first time you eat salsify, the most surprising thing about it is its flavor.
+Salsify belongs to the dandelion family and is also known as the “oyster plant” because of its oyster-like flavor when cooked (though there’s some debate on that front).
+Personally, I think they taste more like artichoke hearts than oysters.

 This is a great two-in-one crop.
-Greens and roots tend to nourish us in different ways, and the role of roots is to bring up minerals from deep below the soil, especially a tap-rooted plant such as salsify.
-That’s why it’s important to give these crops a deeply cultivated soil in your garden and be sure to mix in plenty of compost.
+Greens and roots tend to nourish us in different ways, and the role of roots is to bring up minerals from deep below the soil—especially a tap-rooted plant such as salsify.
+That’s why it’s important to give these crops a deeply cultivated soil in your garden and to be sure to mix in plenty of compost.